tim-harding/tim-harding.github.io/src/garden/index.md

 - Public notes
 - Miscellaneous thoughts

 Have a look around and enjoy your stay.
-It might not be well-populated yet, but it will be :)
+It might not be well-populated yet, but it will be.

 ## Index